Greif, Inc. research snapshot

 Mean-reversion setup

-The mean-reversion setup is invalidated if GEF closes below the 200-day moving average near $66.78 decisively or if new negative news about industrial production or packaging demand emerges.
+The mean-reversion setup is invalidated if GEF closes below the 50-day moving average near $71.91 decisively, if industrial or chemical demand data turns negative, or if the market broadly de-rates packaging and materials stocks.

 Investment research summary